-Hoyle applied the nuclear physics expertise he had built up in the previous three years to investigate the behavior of stars: he was now working as an astrophysicist.
+Hoyle applied his nuclear physics expertise to investigate the behavior of stars: he was now working as an astrophysicist.
 His aim was to use the chemical composition of stars to understand their behavior.

 He worked in this field full-time until the summer of 1940, after which war work became his priority.

 During his wartime work – developing improved radar systems – Hoyle was head of a section whose workers included Hermann Bondi, mathematician; and Thomas Gold, physicist.
 In the evenings, as a diversion from the grim realities of the war effort, the three got together and considered the greatest question of all: the origin of the universe.